-Currently Zephyr is equipped with modern navigational equipment including two Furuno RADAR sets with 64 and 72 mile range, three mounted VHF radios with elevated antennas plus three handheld VHF radios, a marine SSB HF radio that will reach out over 1500 miles, a Gyrotrac stabilized heading system for navigation and autopilot, AIS (Automatic Identification System) Class A transponder, which allows other vessel traffic to see us and for us to see them, even around corners and at extended distances where RADAR cannot.
+Currently Zephyr is equipped with modern navigational equipment including three Furuno RADAR sets with 64 and 72 mile range, three mounted VHF radios with elevated antennas plus five handheld VHF radios, a marine SSB HF radio that will reach out over 1500 miles, A Furuno Satellite compass that provides a stabilized heading for navigation and autopilot, AIS (Automatic Identification System) Class A transponder, which allows other vessel traffic to see us and for us to see them, even around corners and at extended distances where RADAR cannot.
 We have three electronic chartplotter systems all with redundant inputs.

 Here is a list of pilothouse equipment: